-The Land Trust of Virginia partners with private landowners who wish to voluntarily protect and preserve their working farmland or natural lands with significant scenic, historic, and ecological value for the benefit of our community using conservation easements.
+Land Trust of Virginia (LTV) partners with private landowners who wish to voluntarily protect and preserve their working farmland or natural lands with significant historic, scenic, and ecological value for the benefit of our community using conservation easements.

 A conservation easement is a private legal agreement between a landowner and a land trust, such as LTV, that protects land and its conservation values permanently.
 Together the landowner and the land trust craft the legal easement document so that it protects the significant historic, natural and cultural attributes of the land.
 The landowner still owns their property, but the conservation easement is a permanent legal document that gets recorded with the property’s deed and travels with the property even when the property changes ownership.

 Conservation easements are a strategy for protection and provide the opportunity for improvement of water quality, preservation of cultural and historic sites, protection of our plant and animal communities, sustaining working landscapes and natural areas, and enhancing our quality of life.

 The Land Trust of Virginia has been working diligently to preserve open spaces since our founding in 1992.
 In 2009, LTV was officially accredited by the Land Trust Alliance Accreditation Commission, an independent program of the national Land Trust Alliance.
 Following a rigorous review, it was determined that LTV met or exceeded the industry’s best practices ensuring “national quality standards for protecting important natural places and working lands forever.”